 Now, keeping all this in mind, ask yourself, realistically, what an ideal week would look like for you?
 A meal at a time, a day at a time, for seven days.
 Here’s the “formula” that I came up with to plan my dinner meals:

-Day 1, 2, and 3: I make 3 Recipes a week, ideally getting leftovers out of one of them.
-I’ll use a variety of recipes from different categories (i.e. poultry, seafood, etc.), often trying something new.
+Day 1, 2, and 3: I make 3 Recipes each week, ideally getting leftovers out of one of them.
+I’ll use a variety of recipes from different categories (i.e. poultry, casseroles, seafood, etc.), often trying something new.

-Day 4: I like to Grill, year-round, at least once a week (usually Sunday).
+Day 4: I like to Grill at least once a week (usually Sunday).

-Day 5: I make a Frequent Dinner Favorite once a week.
+Day 5: I make a Family Favorite once a week.
 These meals are so simple I really don’t need to follow a recipe!

-Day 7: We always Eat-Out or get Take-Out once a week (usually Saturday).
+Day 7: We usually Eat-Out or get Take-Out once a week (usually Saturday).

 Interested in giving my Weekly Meal Planning Formula a try and/ or keeping for reference…